Doctrine & Beliefs

 The Solas of the Protestant Reformation

-The Bible is the sole written divine revelation and alone can bind the conscience of believers absolutely (Matt.
+Sola Scriptura The Bible is the sole written divine revelation, our only infallible rule for faith and life, and alone can bind the conscience of believers absolutely (Matt.
 4:4; 2 Tim.
 3:16).

-Justification is by faith alone.
-The merit of Christ imputed to us by faith is the sole ground of our acceptance by God, by which our sins are remitted (Rom.
+Sola Fide Justification is by faith alone.
+By God’s free grace, the righteousness of Jesus Christ is imputed to us by faith and is the sole ground of our acceptance by God, by which our sins are pardoned (Rom.
 5:1; Gal 2:16).

 Our salvation rests solely on the work of God’s grace for us (Rom.
 2:4; Eph.
 2:8-10).